-There are two dedicated student spaces for the School of Public Health.
+There are two dedicated student spaces for BPH Graduate students..
 On the second floor, a Graduate Student Lounge, room 2500.
 This lounge is behind key card access and access must be applied for (see key card access section above for details).
 This lounge is shared by all 3 schools in the building (BPH, Graduate School of Education (GSE), and the Department of Psychology) and is limited to graduate students only.
-The second dedicated student space for the School of Public Health at Berkeley Way West is on the 5th floor- Suite 5241: the Graduate Student Research Suite.
+The second dedicated student space foBPH Students at Berkeley Way West is on the 5th floor- Suite 5241: the Graduate Student Research Suite.
 This open office layout has several rows of workstations and touchdown spaces.
 This space is reserved for PhD students and actively employed graduate student researchers (GSRs).
 The space is intended to be a quiet library-like space for independent research and should not be used for office hours or other collaborative GSI work.

 Additionally, any space in the suite that does not have signage is considered “touchdown” (an unassigned workstations shared between part-time employees, visitors, etc as needed).
 These are generally large flat desks with no height management (not a sit/stand desk).
 This includes both the non-sit/stand desks in the center of the suite and half of the sit/stand workstations.
 Moreover, there are many soft spaces scattered throughout the building.
 Students are encouraged to utilize any space that works with their personal workflow.
-Please note that floors 3 and 4 are reserved for GSE and Psychology students.
+Please note that floors 3 and 4 are reserved for Graduate School of Educations and School of Psychology students.